An efficient Lagrangian-based heuristic to solve a multi-objective sustainable supply chain problem: Computational experiments

-The total computational running times required {by} AUGMECON2 were at least $27.313$ and $6.683$ times higher than {those} required by \emph{AugMathLagr} and \emph{AugMathFix}.
-Concerning the running times, the {advantages} of \emph{AugMathLagr} and \emph{AugMathFix} over AUGMECON2 are even more evident when considering the largest instances with $10$ time periods in the planning horizon. \emph{AugMathLagr}, in particular, is from $1.556$ to $69.209$ times faster than \emph{AugMathFix} on instances with $10$ time periods in the planning horizon.
+The total computational running times required {by} AUGMECON2 were at least \minor{$11$ and $6$} times higher than {those} required by \emph{AugMathLagr} and \emph{AugMathFix} in instances with at least 6 periods in the planning horizon.
+Concerning the running times, the {advantages} of \emph{AugMathLagr} and \emph{AugMathFix} over AUGMECON2 are even more evident when considering the largest instances with 25 entities, i.e. $|I|=25$. \emph{AugMathLagr}, in particular, was from \minor{$18$ to $550$} times faster than AUGMECON2 and from \minor{$0.8$ to $3.7$} times faster than \emph{AugMathFix} in instances with $25$ entities and at least $6$ periods in the planning horizon.

-The results of this experiment attest {the good} quality of the Pareto frontier {approximations} obtained by \emph{AugMathLagr}{.
-Moreover,} the adaptation of \emph{AugMathFix} {presented} significantly inferior running times in comparison to AUGMECON2. \emph{AugMathLagr}, in particular, is {even} faster than \emph{AugMathFix}.
+The results of this experiment attest \typo{to} the good quality of the Pareto frontier approximations obtained by \emph{AugMathLagr}.
+Moreover, the adaptation of \emph{AugMathFix} presented significantly inferior running times in comparison to AUGMECON2. \emph{AugMathLagr} was even faster than \emph{AugMathFix} in 81.667\% of the tested instances.
 This enables us to infer that the proposed Lagrangian matheuristic is suitable for solving large instances.

+\minor{In the supplementary report in \citep{Mendeley2020}, we present experiments with instances whose demands have increasing, decreasing and alternating trends along the time periods.
+The results of the experiments attest that the proposed method is robust in finding good quality solutions for these scenarios.
+Therefore, we can infer that the proposed method is suitable for dealing with supply chains whose demands vary in the planning horizon.}